discord-tickets/portal/README.md

 > **Note**
 >
-> This is bundled with the bot; you don't need to download and install it separate.
+> This is bundled with the bot; you don't need to download and install it separately.

 ## Screenshot